 Most of you will know my guest for his writing.
-He writes daily to his blog, which is one of the most popular blogs in the world, and he’s also written 18 books that have been bestsellers.
-Now, let’s hack Seth Godin.
+He writes daily to his blog, which is one of the most popular blogs in the world, and he's also written 18 books that have been bestsellers.
+Two of his books made it onto our best business books of all-time list.
+Now, let's hack Seth Godin.

 I want to thank today's sponsor, FreshBooks, for making my life easier.
 What is the one thing that I am no good at?
 I'm horrible at staying on top of my bookkeeping and accounting for my business.
 Now, rather than losing the receipts and handing my accountant this giant, messy box of papers, FreshBooks has this amazing app for my iPhone and lets me instantly take pictures of receipts and sort them by touching a couple buttons.

 FreshBooks is designed for small business owners like you and me.
 FreshBooks integrates directly with three things that I use every single day in my business: PayPal, Stripe, and MailChimp.
 To start your 30-day free trial today, go to FreshBooks.com/hack, and don't forget to enter ‘Hack the Entrepreneur' in the ‘How did you hear about us?' section.

 Okay.
 Today I have a guest that I am very excited to have on to the show.
 Welcome to the show, Seth.

 Seth Godin: Well, thank you for having me, Jon.
 It's a pleasure.